MEMBERS AND FRIENDS

 - Remove cover over square air vent/shaft on aft deck clean sealing surface and apply weather stripping or thick silicone to reseal and reattach square cover with the necessary hardware/bolts.

-- Please Note: The spikes don’t seem to be working anymore.
-We may need to research other ways to discourage the birds from roosting under the starboard turret areas.
-(Welding the area shut)???
+- Please Note: The bird spikes are no longer working.
+We have researched other ways to discourage the birds from roosting under the starboard turret areas.
+We are going to try attaching Mechanical Cloth (Chicken wire) to the area.
+(See Rick Schmidt).

 - Identify areas on the hull that need touch up that need the special black paint.
 If there are enough areas to paint to accommodate one gallon of black paint, it will only be purchased at that time.
 If the paint is applied, the surface must be prepared again by sanding the area.